maff9n/neovim_flake/README.md

 ## Credit

-This configuration draws inspiration from [article](https://primamateria.github.io/blog/neovim-nix/).
+The configuration heavily draws inspiration from this [article](https://primamateria.github.io/blog/neovim-nix/).